KlipperScreen/KlipperScreen/docs/Configuration.md

 # power_devices: example1, example2

 # Define what items should be shown in titlebar besides the extruder and bed
-# Device names must match the names defined in the Klipper config.
+# the name must be the same as defined in the klipper config
+# valid options are temperature_sensors or temperature_fans, or heater_generic
-# The special item "spool" depends on Spoolman data provided through Moonraker,
+# There is a special item named "spool" that depends on Spoolman data provided through Moonraker
-# it is not a Klipper device name.
-# valid options are device names from Klipper or the special item "spool"
-# titlebar_items: chamber, spool, MCU, Pi
+# titlebar_items: chamber, MCU, Pi, spool

 # The style of the user defined items in the titlebar
 # Can be 'full' indicating that the full name is shown, 'short' for the first letter, or None (default) for no name